 Collaboration

-During Emergency, all parties shall collaborate with Energinet to ensure that the Danish Gas Market is affected as little as possible and that the supply of Natural Gas is maintained to a reasonable extent.
+During Emergency, all parties shall collaborate with the Danish Energy Agency and Energinet to ensure that the Danish Gas Market is affected as little as possible and that the supply of Natural Gas is maintained to a reasonable extent cf. the Danish Gas Supply Act.

 Protected and Non-Protected Consumption Sites